A deep dive at getting Mixpanel right

 Retention is not an event, unfortunately, so also not part of the funnel.
 At Cocoon, we are looking into ways to mark a user as retained on an individual level, except only as a ratio in the cohort diagram.
 If you have any ideas, please share them with us!

 We wrote about Retention cohorts in a previous blog post, so we won’t go into that again, but one of the nicer things of tracking Retention on Mixpanel is that you can really dig deeper to find the pain.

 You can select the retention of users who signed up and then came back and did your key activity.
 Cocoon looks at the people that Logged in and then came back and did Rated Job.
 This way they can truly track people who Logged in in week 12 and came back in the following weeks and Rated Job again.
 If you only look at Recurring Rated Job, there is a sliding window of people who Rated Job in week 12, 13, 14, and 15 that come back in all the vertical rows, instead of only in week 12.

 Another great feature of Mixpanel is the segmentation of retention:

-Paul Veugen, founder of Human, told me about this feature a couple of weeks ago.
-He mentioned that he segments the retention of his users based on iOS App Version, except only time.
+Paul Veugen, the founder of Human, told me about this feature a couple of weeks ago.
+He mentioned that he segments the retention of his users based on the iOS App Version, except only time.
 I didn’t know it was possible with Mixpanel, so I want to share this with you as well.

 These are in my opinion the basics of Mixpanel tracking.
 Track your basic 4 events and start optimizing your solution based on these numbers.
 Focus on Retention and Activation first.